thatdevgirl/woocommerce-tiered-flat-rate/wc-tiered-shipping/readme.txt

 == Installation ==

-Upload the plugin to your WordPress installation and activate it.
+1. Upload the plugin to your WordPress installation and activate the plugin.

+2. Go to the "Shipping" tab on the WooCommerce Settings page in the WP admin.

+3. Click on "Tiered Shipping" in the "Shipping Methods" table to enable this shipping methond and update its settings.

 == Screenshots ==